 Understanding How the Law Applies to Your Case

-Georgia is a comparative negligence state, which is a legal term meaning responsibility for an accident may be divided between the parties involved, according to Georgia Code (O.C.G.A.) §51-12-33.
 The state uses a modified form of comparative negligence in which you are only eligible to seek compensation if the other driver’s percentage of responsibility for the accident is assessed to be 50% or more.
 For example, a court may determine that the other driver was 75% at fault, and you were 25% at fault.
 That means your compensation would be reduced by 25%.

 However, while it’s important to understand the law, you do not need to know your exact percentage of responsibility in order to get started with your suit.
-Your uninsured accident injury attorney can review your case’s details and inform you of how your specific case could proceed.
+Our uninsured accident injury attorney can review your case’s details and inform you of how your specific case could proceed.

 Do Not Give Up on Your Case